HARIPRIYA02/TMLivePoint/README.md

 ## Audio Architecture

-**Why stop-restart instead of requestData():**

-`MediaRecorder.requestData()` mid-stream returns blobs without the WebM container header.
-Groq's Whisper rejects headerless audio with "not a valid media file".

-The fix: stop and restart a fresh `MediaRecorder` every 30 seconds.
+stop and restart - fresh `MediaRecorder` every 30 seconds.
 Each recording gets its own valid WebM header.
 The mic stream stays open continuously — only the recorder restarts.

 ```
 mic stream (continuous)